 How to get stains out of carpet

-Stains are varied in their components, so a number of different methods might be required to address them.
-Many people use multiple cleaning products to try and remove a stain but doing so mixes a range of different chemicals – which is potentially dangerous.
-“While it can be tempting to try and deal with a stain as quickly as possible with as many cleaning products as possible, it's vital not to mix cleaning products” explains Dr Calum Robertson, Chemical Research Scientist at Dyson.
+"While it can be tempting to try and deal with a stain as quickly as possible with as many cleaning products as possible, it's vital not to mix cleaning products," explained Dr Calum Robertson, Chemical Research Scientist at Dyson.

-- Start lightly: Most carpet or rugs are dyed, so strong cleaning products can potentially lift dye in the cleaning process.
-Begin with soap and warm water, which works well in breaking down oil and usually won’t damage your carpet material.
+- Go slow: Most carpet or rugs are dyed, so strong cleaning products can potentially lift dye in the cleaning process.
+Begin with soap and warm water to help break down oil-based substances.

 - Try a biological formula: Some stains – like grass, chocolate and blood – are made of proteins and starch.
 These compounds can be broken down effectively via enzymatic solutions like warm water and biological laundry detergent.

 - Use bleach only when necessary: Compounds that discolour carpet - like red wine, tea or coffee - may require a little bleach to visibly clean carpet and rugs.
 Make sure you patch test a hidden area of carpet and start with a small amount.